 Proper chemical storage and handling is essential to preventing a potentially catastrophic chemical safety incident in the workplace.
-The HSE receives reports of more than 1,000 serious workplace injuries each year in the U.K. due to exposure to hazardous materials and resulting fires or explosions.
+The HSE receives hundreds of thousands of reports of serious workplace injuries each year in the U.K. due to exposure to hazardous materials and resulting fires or explosions.
 However, adherence to common chemical storage procedures could prevent many of these injuries and incidents.

 First and foremost, hazardous substances must always be stored in approved chemical storage containers and chemical storage cabinets designed and built specifically for that purpose.
 To help further minimise the risk of injury or incidents in your workplace and maximise workplace safety, follow these important chemical storage tips:

-- Purchase and store only the minimum quantity needed of any hazardous substances, and be sure to use any leftover amounts before replenishing the supply.
+- Purchase and store only the minimum quantity needed of any hazardous substances and be sure to use all leftover amounts before replenishing the supply.
 Storing an excessive level of chemicals on site will only serve to increase the risk of incident or injury.

 - Clearly and accurately label all chemical storage containers—for both new and waste chemicals—with the contents, hazards and origin information.
 Doing so minimises the risk of misuse or mishandling of chemical containers.

 - Always follow the chemical producers’ instructions for proper handling, storage and disposal of materials.
 Ensure all workers are educated on how to properly handle, store and dispose of hazardous chemicals before they work with them.

 - Implement a set procedure for hazardous waste storage and disposal, either by participating in hazardous waste collections or taking hazardous waste to a collection facility.
 Even waste hazardous chemicals pose a significant threat of causing a chemical incident.

 - Be sure to store chemicals and hazardous materials away from heat or flames and take steps to eliminate ignition sources nearby as the most common chemical incidents are fires and explosions.